sftcd/openssl/esnistuff/README.md

 Most recent first...

+- CI folks told me ``make update`` was failing, which it was.
+Seems there're parts of the build I'd not played with before and where I previously did manual edits but should've been configuring tool stuff.
+  Got the ``make ordinals`` sub-target to work, which updates ``util/lib[ssl|crypto].num`` more or less (but not quite) the same as I'd previously done manually.
+The ``make errors`` bit took more work.
+  ``crypto/err/README`` turns out to have some advice when I stumbled over that:-) So I had to make all the ``ESNIerr`` macro calls use a first parameter/string derived from the actual function name, which I guess is both good and a bit anal.
+After that with a whack load of messing about (due to unwinding then re-winding previously manually done changes), stuff eventually worked out.
+I don't rule out the possibility that this still isn't quite right, and I do bet there'll be more work to do when porting to e.g. windows, but hopefully these changes will make that easier.
+(I am confident that if I have to figure out those changes from scratch again, it'll be near as much a PITA;-()

 - Added a call to ``SSL_esni_get_status`` to ``s_server.c`` callback for tracing and cleaned up a bit of the over-verbosity of ``s_server`` generally.